 Having dealt with sensitive skin, we know what a hassle it can be to find the right body wash.
 But that’s not the end of the story.
 If you want to keep your sensitive skin happy, try these tips.

 You may already know that hot water won’t do you any favors.
 It opens up the pores and dries out the skin.
 But did you know that showering is better than taking a bath if you suffer from breakouts?

 Also, your choice of poof or loofah has a big impact on how your skin reacts.
 It can abrade too much, and it can harbor bacteria.
 It might be best to wash with a soft washcloth that you replace with a clean one each day.

 After your shower, remember to moisturize.
-The best lotions for sensitive skin will keep you hydrated and protect the natural barrier of your body.
+The best lotions for sensitive skin will keep you hydrated and protect the protecting barrier of your body.
 Stay away from petroleum derivatives, fragrances, and mineral oil.
-Use natural plant oils instead and products with glycerin instead.

 Finally, consider your diet.
 A visit to the doctor for allergy testing could reveal if your skin is reacting to foods or other influences in your environment.
 Also, drinking more water could help your body to eliminate toxins more effectively.

 The best (and worst) ingredients to soothe sensitive skin

 As you read labels, look for the following components that take good care of sensitive skin: